 This is because a child that grows up eating a lot of salty food may have a strong lifelong preference for salty flavours, which may lead to high blood pressure, heart disease and stokes in later life.

-So if salt is off the table, how else can you improve the taste of baby food?
+So if salt is off the table, how else can you improve the flavor of baby food?

 How To Make Baby Food Taste Better?

-As we’ve seen, adding salt to improve the taste of baby food is a no-go before the age of one, and even after that it should only be added sparingly.
+As we’ve seen, adding salt to improve the flavor of baby food is a no-go before the age of one, and even after that it should only be added sparingly.

 So what else can you do to improve the taste of the food you give to your little one?

 But for most people, the best and easiest ways to improve the taste of baby food is by adding herbs and spices!

 When To Introduce Herbs & Spices To Your Baby?